Craig L. Symonds

-Craig Lee Symonds (born 31 December 1946, in Long Beach, California) was the Distinguished Visiting Ernest J. King Professor of Maritime History for the academic years 2017–2020 at the U.S. Naval War College in Newport, Rhode Island.
-He is also Professor Emeritus at the U. S. Naval Academy, where he served as chairman of the history department.
-He is a distinguished historian of the American Civil War and maritime history.
-His book Lincoln and His Admirals received the Lincoln Prize.
-His book Neptune: The Allied Invasion of Europe and the D-Day Landings was the 2015 recipient of the Samuel Eliot Morison Award for Naval Literature.
+Craig Lee Symonds (born December 31, 1946) is an American naval historian.
+He was the Distinguished Visiting Ernest J. King Professor of Maritime History from 2017 to 2020 at the Naval War College in Newport, Rhode Island.
+He is also professor emeritus at the United States Naval Academy, where he served as chairman of the history department.
+He is a distinguished historian of the American Civil War, World War II, and maritime history.
+His book Lincoln and His Admirals won the Lincoln Prize.
+His book Neptune: The Allied Invasion of Europe and the D-Day Landings was the 2015 recipient of the Samuel Eliot Morison Award for Naval Literature, and his book Nimitz at War: Command Leadership from Pearl Harbor to Tokyo Bay won the Gilder-Lehrman Military History prize.
+In 2023, he was awarded the Pritzker Military Museum & Library Literature Award for Lifetime Achievement in Military Writing.

 Early life and education

-The son of Lee and Virginia Symonds, Craig Symonds attended Anaheim High School then University of California, Los Angeles, where he earned his Bachelor of Arts degree in 1967.
+The son of Lee and Virginia Symonds, Craig Symonds attended Anaheim High School in Anaheim, California and then the University of California, Los Angeles (UCLA), where he earned his Bachelor of Arts degree in 1967.
 Going on to graduate work, he obtained his M.A. in history at the University of Florida in 1969 with a thesis on "The defense of the southwestern frontier, 1784–1794: a study in governmental relations."
 He married Marylou Hayden on 17 January 1969 and the couple had one son.
-In 1971, Symonds joined the United States Naval Reserve, serving for three years until 1974 and raising to the grade of Lieutenant.
+In 1971, Symonds joined the United States Naval Reserve, serving for three years until 1974 and rising to the grade of Lieutenant.
 While in the Navy, he served on the staff and faculty of the Naval War College.
 On his release from active duty, he returned to his graduate studies in history at the University of Florida, where he obtained his Ph.D. in 1976 under the tutelage of Professor John K. Mahon with a dissertation on "Navalists and antinavalists: the naval policy debate in the United States, 1785–1827."